A splitting method for SDEs with locally Lipschitz drift: Illustration on the FitzHugh-Nagumo model: Introduction

 where the diffusion matrix $\Sigma$ may be degenerate and the drift $F$ satisfies a global one-sided Lipschitz condition and is allowed to grow polynomially.
 Coefficients with these properties appear in many applications \cite{Hutzenthaler2012}, ranging from physics \cite{Mattingly2002,Milstein2007} over population growth problems \cite{Hutzenthaler2007,Khasminskii2011} to neuroscience \cite{FitzHugh1961,Hodgkin1952,Nagumo1962} and others.
 As an illustrative equation from this class of SDEs, we discuss the stochastic FitzHugh-Nagumo (FHN) model \cite{Berglund2012,Bonaccorsi2008,Leon2018}, a well-known neuronal model describing the generation of spikes of single neurons at the intracellular level.
-Our aim is to construct numerical methods for SDE \eqref{eq:semi_linear_SDE}, which are easy to implement and also applicable across different disciplines in the broad field of statistical inference.
-This implies that the developed numerical methods need to meet several requirements:
+This model is given by the $2$-dimensional SDE

-\begin{itemize} \item Statistical applications require strong approximations of SDEs.
-Thus, we focus on the concept of \textit{mean-square convergence} of order $p>0$ \cite{Kloeden1992}, i.e., there exists $c>0$ such that for sufficiently small $\Delta$ the inequality
+where $\sigma_1$ may be zero.
+The $V$-component of the system describes the evolution of the membrane voltage of the neuron and the $U$-component is a recovery variable.
+Our aim is to construct a numerical method for \eqref{eq:semi_linear_SDE}, and \eqref{FHN} in particular, which is easy to implement and also applicable across different disciplines in the broad field of statistical inference.
+This implies that the method needs to meet several requirements: